SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters.md

 ### Core Leaf data layer parameters

-**Part State**: The current part state.
+- **Part State**: The current part state.
 MIB OID 1.3.6.1.4.1.2636.3.1.13.1.6.
-**Name**: The interface name.
+- **Name**: The interface name.
 MIB OID 1.3.6.1.2.1.2.2.1.2.
 Retrieves SNMP data from PID 202.
-**Local Interface Description**: The Link Layer Discovery Protocol Interface Description.
+- **Local Interface Description**: The Link Layer Discovery Protocol Interface Description.
 MIB OID 1.0.8802.1.1.2.1.4.1.1.10.
 Retrieves SNMP data from PID 33308.
-**Remote Interface Description**: The value used to identify the port component associated with the remote system.
+- **Remote Interface Description**: The value used to identify the port component associated with the remote system.
 MIB OID 1.0.8802.1.1.2.1.4.1.1.7.
-**Remote System Name**: The value used to identify the system name of the remote system.
+- **Remote System Name**: The value used to identify the system name of the remote system.
 MIB OID 1.0.8802.1.1.2.1.4.1.1.9.
-**Remote System Description**: The system description of the remote system.
+- **Remote System Description**: The system description of the remote system.
 MIB OID 1.0.8802.1.1.2.1.4.1.1.10.
-**Name (IDX)**:The inventory item name (show chassis hardware | no-more).
+- **Name (IDX)**:The inventory item name (show chassis hardware | no-more).
-**Function**: Calculated.
+- **Function**: Calculated.
 The element CIN function as specified in the associated *CIN FUNCTION* property.
-**Core Leaf**: Calculated.
+- **Core Leaf**: Calculated.
 Table displaying all CIN (Converged Interconnect Network) entities operating as core leaves, which means they should be directly connected to at least one CCAP core.
 The table displays all CIN entities with Function equal to Core Leaf.
-**Core Leaf Relations**: Calculated.
+- **Core Leaf Relations**: Calculated.
 Table displaying all known CIN relations from the perspective of the core Leaves.
 The source in the table will list all known core leaves, and the destinations all connections/relations within the CIN.
 The relations are learned via LLDP or similar protocol.
-**Destination Hop**: Calculated.
+- **Destination Hop**: Calculated.
 Incremental counter of the known relations from the given source to destinations of the same function.
 Note that multiple connections (interfaces) between a source and a destination are counted as a single hop as the hop count is only affected by the existence of at least one connection between the source and the given destination.
 For example, if a source is known to be connected to 10 destinations with function "CCAP Core", then there will be 10 incremental hops for the source.
-**CIN Interface**: Calculated.
+- **CIN Interface**: Calculated.
 CIN facing interfaces to be used by EPM towards CIN entities relations and KPI reporting.
 These are the CIN facing interfaces as provisioned through EPM.
-**Source IF Operational Status**: Calculated.
+- **Source IF Operational Status**: Calculated.
 The operational status of core leaf interface(s) connected to other CIN entities.
-**Destination IF Operational Status**: Calculated.
+- **Destination IF Operational Status**: Calculated.
 The operational status of external interface(s) connected to the core leaf.
-**Utilization Status**: Calculated.
+- **Utilization Status**: Calculated.
 The utilization status of the interface (retrieved from the CIN Interface table), which can be *OK* or *Overutilized*.
 This status is based on the utilization threshold set for each entity type.
-**Connection Status**: Calculated.
+- **Connection Status**: Calculated.
 The connection status (OK/Unreachable) according to ping result.
 The ping is performed against the IP address reported in the CIN Overview table.
 The frequency of the ping is determined by the virtual interval.
-**BGP**: Information on the Border Gateway Protocol (BGP) interfaces.
+- **BGP**: Information on the Border Gateway Protocol (BGP) interfaces.
 MIB OID: 1.3.6.1.4.1.2636.5.1.1.2.1.1.
-**ISIS**: Information on the Intermediate System-to-Intermediate System Protocol (ISIS) Neighbors interfaces.
+- **ISIS**: Information on the Intermediate System-to-Intermediate System Protocol (ISIS) Neighbors interfaces.
 MIB OID: 1.3.6.1.2.1.138.1.6.1.
-**PIM**: Information on the Protocol-Independent Multicast (PIM) Neighbors interfaces.
+- **PIM**: Information on the Protocol-Independent Multicast (PIM) Neighbors interfaces.
 Retrieved using the call "show pim neighbors | no-more".

 ## Spine

+### Spine KPIs & KQIs

+- **Redundancy Current Role**: Direct value.
+The active role of the CPU node.
+Retrieved using the call "show redundancy".
+- **Number IF Down**: Calculated.
+The number of Interfaces that were once known to be up to DataMiner, but which are currently down.
+Calculated by counting the number of qualifying DCF Interfaces with Operational Status equal to Down.
+- **Number IF Over-Utilized**: Calculated.
+The number of interfaces that are over-utilized according to the Utilization Threshold configuration.
+Calculated by counting the number of DCF interfaces above the utilization threshold.
+- **Number IF with Errors**: Calculated.
+The number of interfaces with 1 or more errors (In/Out).
+Calculated by counting the number of DCF interfaces with errors.
+- **CPU Utilization**: Direct value.
+A 1 minute exponentially-decayed moving average of the CPU busy percentage.
+MIB OID: 1.3.6.1.4.1.9.2.1.57.0.
+- **Memory Utilization**: Calculated.
+The average memory utilization.
+Calculated based on the Memory Used and Memory Free parameters from the SNMP Memory Pool table (MIB OID: 1.3.6.1.4.1.9.9.221.1.1.1).
+- **Temperature**: Calculated.
+The temperature value for reported device parts.
+Retrieved from the sensors table, only exposing the temperature value.
+- **BGP IPv6 Unicast Status**: Calculated.
+The global status of the Border Gateway Protocol (BGP) IPv6 Unicast interfaces.

+  - Fail: At least one entry in the State PfxRcd column is found to be empty.
+  - OK: All entries in the State PfxRcd column are a number or a string.

+- **BGP IPv6 Multicast Status**: Calculated.
+The global status of the Border Gateway Protocol (BGP) IPv6 Multicast interfaces.

+  - Fail: At least one entry in the State PfxRcd column is found to be empty.
+  - OK: All entries in the State PfxRcd column are a number or a string.

+- **ISIS Neighbors Status**: Calculated.
+The global status of the Intermediate System-to-Intermediate System Protocol (ISIS) Neighbors interfaces.

+  - Fail: At least one entry in the State column has a value other than "Up".
+  - OK: All entries in the State column have the value "Up".

+- **PIM Neighbors Status**: Calculated.
+The global status of the Protocol-Independent Multicast (PIM) Neighbors interfaces.

+  - Fail: No neighbors are found.
+  - OK: At least one neighbor is found.

+- **Last Updated**: Calculated.
+The last time the CLI was updated.
+This is updated to the current time after the CLI finishes polling.
+- **Status**: Calculated.
+Indication of whether the protocol is actively polling the CLI interface.
+This is updated to the current status of CLI polling.

+### Spine system parameters